Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Samuel is averaging 49.3 receiving yards per game in three career matchups against the Packers, 4.2 fewer than his receiving yards prop bet over/under for Saturday's game (53.5).
+- Against the Packers, Samuel has averaged 49.3 receiving yards per game in his three career matchups, 4.2 fewer than his over/under for Saturday's game.

-- Samuel has caught a touchdown pass versus the Packers once, but did not have multiple TDs in that game.
+- In three matchups, Samuel has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Packers.

-- The 236.5 passing yards the Packers give up per game makes them the NFL's 13th-ranked pass defense this season.
+- The Packers have the NFL's 13th-ranked pass defense this season, allowing 236.5 yards per game through the air.

-- With 31 passing TDs conceded this season, the Packers defense is ranked 26th in the league.

 Recent Performances